derykmakgill/website/testbtc.md

 It's possible that this paper will benefit from some kind of dynamic tagging and display function that can allow readers to display only the material they want to read topically, however I think a complete chronology will always be the best way to get a full grasp of this history for those who are willing to put in the work.

+### Corrections policy

+I may edit this document with new material or make minor edits (dates, spelling errors, small factual details) without notice in the paper.
+Major changes that substantially alter the meaning or significance of a data point will be marked and noted.

 ---

 ## 29 October 1995